RomanBresson/LoreGanizer/Readme.md

 ## Handling events

 Events can be created in two ways:
-* Using the E+ button in the toolbar allows to create an event and set its height, date and short description instantly
+* Using the "Create" menu of the toolbar allows to create an event and set its height, date and short description
 * Right-clicking anywhere and selecting "Create event" will create an event at the position of the click

 Events can be deleted by right-clicking the event and choosing the "Delete" option.